weilandia/coding-for-managers/javascript-1/lecture-notes.md

 **Practice 2: Interacting with the DOM directly through Javascript**

+What is the DOM?
+The DOM is the Document Object Model.
+Basically, the entire webpage (all the elements, from the `body` to each invividual `div`) is represented as a series of Javascript Objects that have methods and properties.

-JavaScript allows us to interact with HTML/CSS by directly manipulating items on the DOM (Document Object Model, a structured programming interface for HTML elements) - we can select DOM elements by using CSS/Element selectors and change them dynamically.
+JavaScript allows us to interact with HTML/CSS by directly manipulating items on the DOM - we can select DOM elements by using CSS/Element selectors and change them dynamically.
 We can also create elements on the fly.
 All of this functionality is accessed off of the `document` object in the browser.
 Let's check it out in our chrome developer console.

 Event listeners are one of the most important components of interactivity on a webpage.
 They allow us to execute code when a certain user action takes place, like a `click`.
 Add the following code into the `script` section in your HTML file: